Azure/RealtimeRDeployment/README.md

 - Your Azure tenant ID
 - Your service principal client/app ID
-- Your service principal authentication secret.
+- Your service principal authentication password.

 Next, edit the file [`resource_specs.R`](resource_specs.R) to contain the following: